 Performing the face pull is not a complex task by any means.
 Still, just as in any exercise, you get optimal results when you do them the right way.

 Below are a few points to focus on when performing face pulls to make sure you don’t end up doing them the wrong way.

 - Pull towards the neck or chin area.
 Some make the mistake of pulling overhead or towards the chest.

 - Ensure that your hands are spread apart and fully extended.

 - Ensure that your breath is measured.
 Breathe in as you pull in.
 Breathe out as you pull backwards.

-- Ensure to tighten your abdominal muscle area as well as your glutes.
+- Ensure to squeeze your shoulder blades, tighten your abdominal muscle area as well as your glutes.

 Alternative exercises for the muscles that face pulls work on

-While you may be performing some exercises that work on the same muscles that face pulls also targets, I suggest trying the following alternative exercises to add some variation to your fitness routine.
+While you may be performing some exercises that work on the same muscle groups that face pulls also targets, I suggest trying the following face pull alternatives to add some variation to your fitness routine.